Paul Weston: Television and composing

 Weston had a long career as a musical director for television, including The Danny Kaye Show, The Jonathan Winters Show, The Jim Nabors Show and for The Bob Newhart Show, a 1961 variety show.
 He was also the conductor and arranger for his wife's CBS television show from 1954 to 1955, The Jo Stafford Show.
 Although he did not provide the names of the programs, Weston once said conductors on live television shows, "should also receive a stuntman's check!"
 In 1959, Weston worked with Art Carney and Bil Baird's marionettes for an ABC television children's special, Art Carney Meets Peter and the Wolf, and was nominated for his musical contributions to the show.

-Weston arranged Ella Fitzgerald's album Ella Fitzgerald Sings the Irving Berlin Songbook (1957), devoted to the music of Irving Berlin.
+Weston arranged Ella Fitzgerald's album Ella Fitzgerald Sings the Irving Berlin Song Book (1957), devoted to the music of Irving Berlin.
 Among songs he composed are "I Should Care" and "Day by Day", both of which were collaborations with Sammy Cahn and Axel Stordahl and were big hits for Frank Sinatra.
 He co-wrote "Shrimp Boats", published in 1951, which was popularized by Jo Stafford.

 One of Weston's songs made the tiny town of Hana on the island of Maui a household word.
 While on a visit to the area, Weston needed to shop for gifts for his two children.
 He found himself at the Hasegawa General Store, about which he wrote "The Hasegawa General Store", based on his experiences there, which was recorded by Arthur Godfrey, Jim Nabors, and others.